carlosonunez/resume/resume.md

 Community Contributions
 --------------------

+DevOpsDays Houston 2021
+: Part of the organizing committee.

 DevOpsDays Dallas 2019
 : Part of the organizing committee, where I helped review Calls for Proposals (CFPs), find speakers